carterDWatts/note/readme.md

 ## Storage

-Notes live in `~/.note/<date>/<title>`, one file per title per day.
-Each line is `- [HH:MM] message`.
-Same title twice in a day appends to the same file.
+Notes live in `~/.note/<date>/<title>` with one file per title per day.
+Each line entry is formatted as `- [HH:MM] message`.
+Using the same title twice in a day appends the message to the same file.

 ```
 ~/.note/2026-06-09/standup
   - [09:14] shipped the frog renumber fix
   - [14:30] started on note plugin
 ```

-Plain text on purpose, so other tools can read it.

 ## Installation